U.N. seeks Russian crew from Congo helicopter crash

-KINSHASA Rescue workers struggled on Monday to reach the wreckage of a U.N. helicopter that crashed in the forests of eastern Congo with four Russian crew members on board, a U.N. spokesman said.
+KINSHASA Rescue workers struggled on Monday to reach the wreckage of a United Nations helicopter which crashed in the forests of eastern Congo with four Russian crew members on board, a U.N. spokesman said.

 The helicopter crashed on Saturday on a thickly wooded mountainside around 30 km (18 miles) west of Bukavu airport, spokesman Biliaminou Alao told Reuters.